ds5110/git-intro/setup.md

 You need a text editor.
 I recommend vscode -- a free visual text editor and aspiring IDE owned by microsoft.

 * install instructions: https://code.visualstudio.com/download
+* iv you're using WSL, then look here: https://code.visualstudio.com/docs/remote/wsl
-* note: vscode has issues and it's quirky, especially if you're using a Mac
+* note: vscode has issues and it's quirky (especially if you're using a Mac) but it's getting better all the time
-* but vscode is extremely popular in the real world and the quirks can usually be resolved
+* vscode is extremely popular in the real world

 ## 3. Install make and git